An opportunity to ensure that your organisation gets maximum benefit from using FEA

-Registration will be held on Tuesday morning between 9:30am and 10:00am, with the course starting immediately afterwards.
-The course will continue through dinner (some presentations and class exercises but mainly discussions) at the the hotel, ending at approximately 9:30pm.
-The next morning, Wednesday, the course will start at 9:00am, finishing by 5:00pm
+Registration will be held on Tuesday morning between 9:00am and 09:30am, with the course starting immediately afterwards.
+The next mornings, the course will start at 9:00am, finishing by 5:00pm approximately.

 This course program contains 5 parts that combine lectures, discussions, workshops and exercises.
 These will not be provided in the order presented.

 |FEAkn1||List the various steps in the analysis/simulation process.|

 |FEAkn2||Define the meaning of degree of freedom.|

 |FEAkn3||List the nodal degrees of freedom and the associated force actions for common beam, 2D solid, 2D axisymmetric, 3D solid and shell elements, for the Displacement FEM.|

 |FEAkn8||List the requirements for an axisymmetric analysis to be valid.|

 |FEAkn9||List the degrees of freedom to be constrained on a symmetric boundary.|

 |FEAkn11||Sketch problems showing the various form of symmetry.|

 |FEAkn14||List the possible advantages of applying material properties, loads and boundary conditions to underlying geometry rather than to finite element entities.|